threefoldtech/TFGRID/wiki/networking/webgateway3.md

 ## requirements for web proxy part

 - few binaries, as contained as possible
-    - install script to deploy on any ubuntu above 20.04
 - only param needed = farmid + mnemonic of account which owns farm

 ## billing remarks